Xuande Emperor

-Youth
+Early life

-Zhu Zhanji, the future Xuande Emperor, was born on 16 March 1399, as the eldest son of Zhu Gaochi (the future Hongxi Emperor) and Lady Zhang.
-His father was the eldest son and heir to the then Prince of Yan, Zhu Di (the future Yongle Emperor).
-In the summer of 1399, Zhu Di rebelled against the Jianwen Emperor, defeated him in a three-year civil war, and became the third Ming emperor in 1402.
+Zhu Zhanji, the future Xuande Emperor, was born on 16 March 1399 as the eldest son of Zhu Gaochi and Lady Zhang.
+His father was the eldest son and heir of Zhu Di, Prince of Yan.
+Zhu Di's nephew, the Jianwen Emperor, was then reigning as the second emperor of China's Ming dynasty.
+Zhu Di rebelled against the Jianwen Emperor in the summer of 1399, defeated him in a three-year civil war, and became the Yongle Emperor in 1402.

 As a child, Zhu Zhanji was trained in both military skills and Confucian literature by Hanlin academics.
 He was a talented man of letters, but his physical prowess, in contrast to his father's frail health, made him excel in military disciplines.
-This impressed the Yongle Emperor, who shared Zhu Zhanji's love for hunting and riding.
-The Yongle Emperor allowed Zhu Zhanji to accompany him on hunting trips and military inspections.
-In 1414, the Emperor even took the prince with him on a campaign against the Mongols.
+This impressed his grandfather, the Yongle Emperor, who shared his love for hunting and riding.
+The Emperor allowed his grandson to accompany him on hunting trips and military inspections.
+In 1414, he even took the prince with him on a campaign against the Mongols.
 Later, as emperor, Zhu Zhanji personally participated in skirmishes with the Mongols on the northern border.
 During one of these battles, he demonstrated his skill with a bow by shooting several Mongol warriors.

 In 1411, Zhu Zhanji was appointed Imperial Grandson-heir (Huang Taisun) while his father had been heir to the throne (Huang Taizi) since 1404.
 Zhu Zhanji's education in Confucian teachings and ways of government was overseen by Grand Secretary Hu Guang.
 He also dedicated himself to studying military expeditions.
 In court intrigues, Zhu Zhanji consistently defended his father against the latter's younger brothers Zhu Gaoxu and Zhu Gaosui.
 This earned him their resentment.
-They were also concerned about his decisiveness, popularity with the Yongle Emperor, and close cooperation with the grand secretaries.
-They feared that their own positions would be threatened if Zhu Zhanji were to take over.
+Zhu Zhanji's uncles were also concerned about his decisiveness, popularity with the Yongle Emperor, and close cooperation with the grand secretaries.
+They feared that their own positions would be threatened if Zhu Zhanji were to take the throne.